With Kindle Direct Publishing (KDP), you can self-publish your book on Amazon and start making money in as little as 24 hours.

 - How to Write a Book Description That Sells

-Before Launching Your Book — Create a Rock-Solid Launch Plan
+Before Your Book Launch: How to Create a Rock-Solid Plan

-Here are a few things you should do to prepare for the launch of my book.
+Here are a few things you should do to prepare for the launch of your book.

-I reached out to people in my network — fellow authors and bloggers I’d met over the years — and asked them to join.
+I reached out to people in my network — fellow authors and bloggers I’d met over the years since I started my blog — and asked them to join.

 If you don’t have a well-established network, you can leverage your email list, like Kevin Kruse (a New York Times bestselling author) explains in this video:

-When you reach out to people in your network, explain what’s expected of them as your street team members:
+When you reach out to people in your network, explain what’s expected of them.
+Ensure they understand what it means to be a member of your street team:

 - Explain they are to read an advanced reader copy of the book and prepare a review to post at the beginning of the launch.

-- Encourage them to share the book on social media or with their email lists.
+- Encourage them to share the book on their favorite social media sites or with their email lists.
 Explain this is optional, but you’d be very grateful.

 Up to this point, I had been keeping my list engaged by sending Monday Motivation emails every week, as well as an update every time I published a new blog post.